dart-lang/pub-dev/doc/help-scoring.md

 ### Support multiple platforms

-Packages are encouraged to support multiple platforms, to enable app developers to support a wide vieratity of platforms for their apps.
+Packages are encouraged to support multiple platforms, to enable app developers to support a wide variety of platforms for their apps.
 This includes Dart's [native and web](https://dart.dev/platforms) platforms, and Flutter's [mobile](https://flutter.dev/docs), [web](https://flutter.dev/web), and [desktop](https://flutter.dev/desktop) targets.